darius/cant/overview.md

 supporting powerful debugging.
 To not be incredibly slow, the design will need to get fancier.

-The interpreter and core library, at this writing, amount to ~2500 lines of Scheme and Squeam.
-Back in the 90s I used a bytecode Scheme of my own at ~5000 lines of C and Scheme, and that size would not be too crazy a goal for this.
+The interpreter and core library, at this writing, amount to ~4000 lines of Scheme and Squeam.
+Back in the 90s I used a bytecode Scheme of my own at ~5000 lines of C and Scheme, and that size would not be too crazy a goal for this... if we stopped counting blank lines and comments, sigh.
 Over 10k lines would be disappointing.

 It seems hard to find systems anywhere near as small as the educational toys but with realistic support for real use requiring